AbVishwas/AbVishwas/README.md

 - 👋 Hi, I’m @AbVishwas
 - 👀 I’m interested in Scientific Machine Learning, Fluid Mechanics
-- 🌱 I’m currently learning Deep Reinforcement Learning, PINNS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me abhijeet.vishwasrao@polytechnique.edu
+- 📫 How to reach me avis@kth.se

 <!---
 AbVishwas/AbVishwas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.